illuminatly/godal/README.md

 The gdal.go package provides a go wrapper for GDAL, the Geospatial Data Abstraction Library.
 More information about GDAL can be found at http://www.gdal.org
 This repo was originally forked from `github.com/lukeroth/gdal` however it appears that most development has stopped.
-This pulls in several unmerged PRs from that repo (including importantly gdal's VSI functionality).
+This pulls in several unmerged PRs from that repo (including importantly gdal's VSI functionality) and continues to extend functionality.

 ## Installation